lengstrom/htspb-i2c/README.md

 As you can see, the function names and parameters are pretty much identical between the RobotC and Arduino versions, except "Wire." is replaced by the "i2c_" prefix.

-For an example of how a full I2C Arduino example can be translated into RobotC, compare the included file compass.ino with the file i2c-example.c.
+For an example of how a full I2C Arduino example can be translated into RobotC, compare the two files included in the "examples" folder.

 ## Disclaimers
 The most important thing to watch out for is the fact that this library is *slow*.
 As mentioned above, I'm trying to figure out what to do about this, but since the only legal NXT to Protoboard connection is via I2C, this means that I have to write a full byte to the Protoboard for every time either the SDA or SCL pin changes state (which happens very rapidly for high-speed communication).